ifBars/Better-Gambling/README.md

 The `ifBars/Better-Gambling` repository introduces several improvements and optimizations over the original `mwhitenc4/Better-Gambling` project:

 1. **Performance Enhancements**: Optimized random number generation and memory management have been implemented to improve the overall performance and responsiveness of the games.
-Where applicable, asynchronous programming has been utilized to keep the application quick and responsive, while minimizing cpu and ram usage.
+In testing, cpu usage went from around 10% with the original build, to 0% on this build, while ram usage went from 14 mb to 3.5 mb.

 2. **Refined Game Logic**: Adjustments and refinements to the game state management ensure smoother transitions between game phases and improve the overall user experience.